 Social Anxiety Disorder is more than just episodic shyness.
 It’s normal to feel butterflies dancing in your stomach immediately before speaking in public, or when you’re nervous about tanking a first date.
-But when social anxiety becomes immobilizing—you’d rather accept a failing grade than present a project in lecture OR your fear of humiliation causes you to cancel that date prematurely—then, Social Anxiety Disorder is the insidious culprit.
+But when social anxiety becomes immobilizing—you’d rather accept a failing grade than present a project in lecture OR your fear of humiliation causes you to cancel that date prematurely—then, Social Anxiety Disorder could be the culprit.

 What Are The Signs & Symptoms Of Social Anxiety Disorder?

 Social Anxiety Disorder encompasses a cluster of symptoms that are both behavioral (e.g. avoidance of stressful situations) and physiological (e.g. clammy palms or an upset stomach).
-These symptoms may include:
+These symptoms may include

 - Fear Of Judgement: A paralyzing fear of humiliation, unwanted attention, or negative evaluation by others in social situations

 - Avoidance: Avoidance of activities or situations that could worsen social anxiety (e.g. declining to eat lunch in public places; refraining from answering questions in lecture; avoiding entrances and exits from rooms that could draw accidental attention, etc.)